hugo-sid/hugo-blog-awesome/README.md

     cd myblog
     hugo mod init github.com/USER/REPO

-Afterwards, run this command to add hugo-blog-awesome as module to your site:
+Afterwards, run this command to add hugo-blog-extended as module to your site:

-    hugo mod get github.com/hugo-sid/hugo-blog-awesome
+    hugo mod get github.com/BiosPlus/hugo-blog-extended

 To make use of the theme, add this module configuration to your site's `hugo.toml`:

     [module]
       [[module.imports]]
-        path = "github.com/hugo-sid/hugo-blog-awesome"
+        path = "github.com/BiosPlus/hugo-blog-extended"

 To preview the theme with example content, run the following command from the `exampleSite` directory: